-Level 1 – Bituach Leumi: Click here for the full explanation in English from Bituach Leumi’s website.
+Level 1 – Bituach Leumi (national insurance): Click here for the full explanation in English from bituach leumi‘s website.
 There are a plethora of rules, but it is of note that the sums are not too high and you are not covered for the first 90 days of your injury.
 During these 90 days, you would use your sick days from your job (if you have accumulated 90 sick days; otherwise you just get paid for the days you have accumulated).

-Level 2 – Pension: If you are labeled at least 25% and up to 75% disabled by the standards of Bituach Leumi, you can get up to 75% of your salary (the percentage is determined by the amount of coverage when you choose the insurance track in your pension – make sure you set this up correctly).
-The Pension reconciles what you are paid with Bituach Leumi.
-Like Bituach Leumi, you are only covered from the 91st day of your injury (in some cases, you can choose an option of a smaller waiting period or lump sum to cover the loss during the waiting period).
-There is also usually a waiting period of 60 months to cover disability from preexisting conditions.
+Level 2 – Pension: If you are labeled at least 25% and up to 75% disabled by the standards of bituach leumi, you can get up to 75% of your salary (the percentage is determined by the amount of coverage when you choose the insurance track in your pension – make sure you set this up correctly).
+As I wrote previously, the keren pensia reconciles what you are paid with Bituach Leumi, so if you are 75% disabled and bituach leumi pays 25%, the keren pensia will only pay the remaining 51%.
+Like bituach leumi, you are only covered from the 91st day of your injury.
+Also, as I wrote in the article linked above, there is a waiting period of 60 months to cover disability from preexisting conditions.
 Other exemptions may apply – speak to your agent about your pension and what is and isn’t covered.

 - That the insurance covers disability for you to do your job.
-For example, if a surgeon gets disabled in such a way that his hands tremor, he wouldn’t be considered disabled by most policies (he can be a guard, work on a computer) but if he has this he would be covered.
+For example, if a surgeon gets disabled in such a way that his hands tremor, he wouldn’t be considered disabled by most policies (he can be a guard, work on a computer etc) but if he has this particular kind of coverage, he would be covered.

 - That you will receive partial disability for as little as 25%, unlike standard disability policies, which are mostly 75% disability or nothing.